 The timing of the aids is very important in riding a successful flying change.
 Give the aids as the horse’s leading front leg is coming forward.
 You need to give the aid before the period of suspension because it takes your horse a moment to ‘hear’ your request and another moment to carry it out.

-Practice the timing of the aids in the walk and then the canter by watching when the horse’s inside front leg comes forward.
+You can practice the correct timing of the aids in the walk and then the canter by watching when the horse’s inside front leg comes forward.
 Each time you see it coming forward, say out loud, “Now, now, now”.
 In this way, you learn to coordinate your voice with the inside front leg coming forward.

-For a flying change from left leg to right leg:
+For a flying change from left to right:

 - Seat: Push your right seat bone forward toward your horse’s right ear.